nskrzypczyk/pyLEDControl/README.md

 Feel free to participate in this project!
 Check out the corresponding [GitHub board](https://github.com/users/nskrzypczyk/projects/1) in which current problems as well as the project's progress are documented.
 If you find issues, whether it be code, setup et cetera, do not hesitate to create a new board entry :)

+## Troubleshooting
+- ImportError: libopenjp2.so.7: cannot open shared object file: No such file or directory
+  - `sudo apt install libopenjp2-7`

 ## TODO

 - [X] Creating base project / repo